Blog

 The first step on your self-pay journey is to book an appointment.
 You won’t necessarily need a referral, which means you may not need to make a GP appointment beforehand.
 Once your referral is dealt with, our friendly staff will book you in at the hospital of your choice.

 Once your appointment is booked, it’s time for your initial consultation.
-This includes a nurse’s assessment and an X-ray (if required).
+This includes a nurse’s assessment and an x-ray (if required).
 The consultant will then talk you through the treatment options and indicate whether further tests are required.

 Once you have undertaken any diagnostic tests required and treatment has been agreed with the consultant, we’ll get you booked in for total knee replacement surgery at a time and date that’s convenient for you.